 General Remarks

-The subjects are located within an area of similar style Local Authority built dwellings within the town of Ayr and convenient for local amenities.
+The subjects located within an established area of similar style Local Authority built dwellings within the town of Beith whe can be found. re local amenities

-At the time of inspection the property was found to be in need of full modernisation/redecoration throughout.
+At the time of inspection the property was found to be in need of a degree of internal modernisation/redecoration.
+One or t and maintenance were noted most of which are generally thought to be manageable through a course of routine maintenance. wo items of repair ince expenditure.

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

 Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide not consider the property to be suitable security due to the construction type er.
+Some lenders may

 Valuation

-Market value in present condition £ 110,000
+Market value in present condition 100,000

-Market value on completion of essential repairs £
+Market value on completion of essential repairs

-Insurance reinstatement value £ 250,000
+Insurance reinstatement value 240,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No